-1 Right-click the Cut Plots icon and select Insert.
-The Cut Plot dialog box appears.

-The Cut Plot displays results of a selected parameter in a selected view section.
+- 1 Right-click the Cut Plots icon and select Insert.
+The Cut Plot dialog box appears. - The Cut Plot displays results of a selected parameter in a selected view section.
 To define the view section, you can use SolidWorks planes or model planar faces (with the additional shift if necessary).
-The parameter values can be represented as a contour plot, isolines, vectors, or in a combination (e.g. contours with overlaid vectors).

-- 2 Click the SolidWorks FeatureManager and select Plane2.
-Its name appears in the Section Plane or Planar Face list on the Selection tab. - 3 In the Cut Plot PropertyManager window, in addition to displaying Contours ≥, click Vectors ≥. - In the Vectors group box, using the slider set the Vector Spacing to approximately 0.012 m. - 5 Click View Settings in order to specify the parameter which will be shown in the contour plot.
+The parameter values can be represented as a contour plot, isolines, vectors, or in a combination (e.g. contours with overlaid vectors). - 2 Click the SolidWorks FeatureManager and select Plane 2.
+Its name appears in the Section Plane or Planar Face list on the Selection tab. - 3 In the Cut Plot PropertyManager window, in addition to displaying Contours, click Vectors . - 4 In the Contours group box, in the Parameter box select X-Component of Velocity. - 5 In the Vectors group box, using the slider set the Vector Spacing to approximately 0.012 m. - 6 Click to create the cut plot.
+The new Cut Plot 1 item appears in the SolidWorks Flow Simulation design tree.